Reykjavík Nature City

 A system of walking and cycling paths has been developed to enable the people of Reykjavík – and visitors – to travel around the city in a safe, pleasant, and environmentally friendly manner.
 Many main roads can be crossed via pedestrian/cycle bridges and underpasses, and paths pass through popular recreational areas such as the Elliðaár valley and along the coastline Ægissíða on the southern side of the city.

-For avid bird watchers and others alike the nature around Reykjavík and the city itself is home to a diverse selection of birds and their habitants including gardenbirds, shorebirds, seabirds, waterbirds and heathland birds.
+For avid bird watchers and others alike, the nature around Reykjavík and the city itself is home to a diverse selection of birds and their habitats including garden birds, shorebirds, seabirds, waterbirds, and heathland birds.
 Places like the Tjörnin Pond, Vatnsmýri, Reykjavík Botanical gardens or Viðey Island are easily accessible and all have a rich birdlife.

-In Bláfjöll (Blue Mountains), you can walk down towards the center of the earth.
-Leiðarendi Cave is an impressive lava tube and a guided journey in to its depths reveals a wealth of knowledge about Icelandic history, geology and folklore.
+In Bláfjöll (Blue Mountains), you can walk down towards the centre of the earth.
+Leiðarendi Cave is an impressive lava tube and a guided journey into its depths reveal a wealth of knowledge about Icelandic history, geology, and folklore.
 The dormant volcano Þríhnjúkagígur, is one of the few volcanoes in the world that allows entry through the top crater and all the way to the bottom of its empty magma chamber which once was filled with red-hot molten magma.

 Not too far from the centre of Hafnarfjörður rest the remarkable solfatara fields of Krýsuvík, where you’ll discover an expanse of steaming volcanic vents and boiling hot springs, framed dramatically by a range of multi-coloured hills.
 The massive solfatara steaming away on the hilltop is a tempting attraction, even for those with tired legs, and the spectacular view of the surrounding area is well worth the extra legwork